Exact thresholds for Schur positivity of the lattices $\mathbf m\times\mathbf 2$ and $\mathbf m\times\mathbf 3$: Introduction

+whenever $\lambda\ge\mu$ in dominance order.
+They proved that every Schur-positive graph is strongly nice and used this stronger condition to show that no squid graph is Schur positive, thereby confirming a conjecture of \citet{WW20}.

-These notions extend naturally to posets: a poset~$P$ is said to be Schur positive (resp., strongly nice / nice) if its incomparability graph~$\inc(P)$ is so.
-Distributive lattices occupy a central position in the theory of posets via Garrett \citeauthor*{BirGarrett1940B}'s representation theorem.
-The Boolean lattices~$B_n$, which appear ubiquitously in logic, set theory and algebra, are considered to be the archetypal distributive lattices, see \citet{BirGarrett1940B} and \citet{Gra11B}. \Citet[Page~$270$]{Sta98} observed that a problem proposed by \citet[Problem~$3$]{Gri98} can be equivalently rephrased as \cref{conj:n+:Boolean}.
+These notions extend naturally to posets: a poset $P$ is Schur positive (resp., strongly nice or nice) if its incomparability graph $\inc(P)$ has the corresponding property.
+Distributive lattices form a central class of finite posets.
+By Birkhoff's representation theorem, every finite distributive lattice is isomorphic to the lattice of order ideals of its poset of join-irreducible elements; under this representation, joins and meets correspond to unions and intersections; see \citet{BirGarrett1940B}.